Change is coming!

 Televised Maastricht Debate

 Together with Politico, Youtube and the University of Maastricht, the European Youth Forum is one of the organisers of a televised debate between leading candidates for European Commission’s Presidency on 29th April at 19:00 CET to engage European citizens, particularly young people, in the discussion about the future direction of the EU.
 The candidates will be debating their view and positions on three themes.
-The themes include Digital Europe, the Future of Europe and a theme to be selected by young people.
-Share your idea for the other theme through the survey until 17 March!
+The themes include Digital Europe, the Future of Europe and Sustainable Development.

 The debate will be live-streamed by Politico Europe and YouTube, so we encourage you to watch it with your friends and engage with it online!